Avoid surprise bills by knowing what Medicare covers

 - Usually, the first or second search result will tell you if that item is covered and how much the patient will have to pay.

-If the search doesn’t show what you need, Medicare also provides an alphabetical list of various services and medical equipment that you can look through.
+If the search doesn’t show the item you’re looking for, Medicare also provides an alphabetical list of various services and medical equipment.
+Click through an item to check the coverage.

 How to estimate costs for complex services